Vedatya’s Chaupal International Conference | 2021

 Food ethics; production and consumption

-Regional and seasonal food production and its impact of restaurant profitability
+Regional and seasonal food production and its impact on restaurant profitability

-Consumers perception on healthy eating habits and its impact on food businesses
+Consumers perception of healthy eating habits and their impact on food businesses

 Innovative approaches, methods, and tools to measure culinary sustainable practices